 1. From the Services menu, select Service Directory.

 2. If you are adding your integration to an existing service, click the name of the service you want to add the integration to.
-Then select the Integrations tab and click the New Integration button.
+Then select the Integrations tab and click the Add a new integration.

 If you are creating a new service for your integration, please read our documentation in section Configuring Services and Integrations and follow the steps outlined in the Create a New Service section, selecting Datadog as the Integration Type in step 4.
 Continue with the In Datadog section (below) once you have finished these steps.

 4. Click Add Integration button to save your new integration.
 You will be redirected to the Integrations tab for your service.

 5. Find your integration in the list and click the ∨ to the right.
 The Integration Key generated here will be auto-populated when you configure the integration with Datadog in the next section.

 If you have already installed Datadog, please skip to step 6.